 Creative Performance Lab

-One important aspect of CPL is that the creative process largely takes place in a group setting.
-You will learn to combine your own ideas with those of the others in the group, in order to develop a coherent and high-quality end product.
-You will support each other and offer constructive feedback.
-In this manner, you will create a unique product, resulting from to the creative input of the entire group, which will often head in an experimental direction.
+An essential aspect of CPL is that the creative process takes place in a group setting.
+You learn to combine your own ideas with those of the others in the group, in order to develop a coherent and high-quality production.
+You support each other and offer constructive feedback.
+This way you create a unique product, resulting from the creative input of the entire group.

-Creative Performance Lab is designed for curious and creative students who are willing to collaborate intensively in a group setting, with the social skills and responsibilities that come with it.
-It is important that you are interested in strengthening skills outside the field of your principal subject.
-You will also be required to approach each performance on a conceptual level: the interaction of different disciplines, the theme of the piece, and its cultural relevance.
+Creative Performance Lab is designed for curious and creative students who are willing to collaborate intensively in a group setting, with the social responsibilities that come with it, and who are interested in strengthening skills outside the field of the principal subject.
+The profile demands involvement throughout the entire creation process, from the concept development to rehearsing, production and performance.

-* All stuents who have been admitted to the CvA master's degree programme can apply for CPL.
+* All students who have been admitted to the CvA master's degree programme can apply for CPL.

 * In the first week of the new academic year we will schedule an interview with you.
 We will talk about your motivation and fields of interest, and assess if CPL is indeed the best choice for you.
 Subsequently you will be informed if you can be placed in the course.